 North Carolina theft laws cover a range of offenses, including retail theft/shoplifting, embezzlement, and larceny.
-Theft refers to the illegal taking of money or other property from another person or business.
+Theft refers to illegally taking money or other property from another person or business.

 Don’t make a mistake that you will regret for years to come.
-If you are being accused of shoplifting or any type of theft, contact the Greensboro theft lawyers at The Law Firm Schlosser & Pritchett who will aggressively represent your interests under the full extent of the law in the North Carolina Court.
+If you are being accused of shoplifting or any theft, contact the Greensboro theft lawyers at The Law Firm Schlosser & Pritchett, who will aggressively represent your interests under the full extent of the law in the North Carolina Court.